+The Board of Directors currently consists of six members.
 Our amended and restated memorandum and articles of association provides that Francisco Partners and its affiliates have the right to designate: (i) all of the nominees for election to our Board of Directors for so long as Francisco Partners beneficially owns 40% or more of the total number of ordinary shares then outstanding; (ii) a number of directors (rounded up to the nearest whole number) equal to 40% of the total directors for so long as Francisco Partners beneficially owns at least 30% and less than 40% of the total number of ordinary shares then outstanding; (iii) a number of directors (rounded up to the nearest whole number) equal to 30% of the total directors for so long as Francisco Partners beneficially owns at least 20% and less than 30% of the total number of ordinary shares then outstanding; (iv) two directors for so long as Francisco Partners beneficially owns at least 10% and less than 20% of the total number of ordinary shares then outstanding; and (v) one director for so long as Francisco Partners beneficially owns at least 5% and less than 10% of the total number of ordinary shares then outstanding.
 In each case, Francisco Partners' nominees must comply with applicable law and stock exchange rules.
 In addition, Francisco Partners shall be entitled to designate the replacement for any of its board designees whose board service terminates prior to the end of the director's term regardless of Francisco Partners' beneficial ownership at such time.
 Francisco Partners shall also have the right to have its designees participate on committees of our Board of Directors proportionate to its stock ownership, subject to compliance with applicable law and stock exchange rules.
 Our amended and restated memorandum and articles of association also prohibits us from increasing or decreasing the size of our Board of Directors without the prior written consent of Francisco Partners for so long as it has nomination rights.
 These provisions will have no further force or effect at such time as Francisco Partners owns less than 5% of our outstanding ordinary shares.
-As of June 30, 2017, Francisco Partners held approximately 48.1% of the Company's outstanding ordinary shares and following this offering will hold approximately 26.4% of the Company's outstanding ordinary shares, or approximately
+As of December 30, 2016, Francisco Partners held 74.3% of the Company's outstanding ordinary shares.
+See "Description of Share Capital-Director Nomination Rights."